Oil prices climb on favorable outlook for U.S. fuel demand - Up News Info

 Article content

-TOKYO — Oil rose on Monday amid hopes that fuel demand is picking up in the United States as the summer driving season approaches and the rollout of COVID-19 vaccinations there accelerates, though increasing case numbers in other countries are set to cap gains.
+TOKYO — Oil was little changed on Monday amid hopes that fuel demand is picking up in the U.S. as the summer driving season approaches and COVID-19 vaccinations there accelerate, although rising case numbers in other countries are keeping a lid on prices.

-Prices have changed little since a period of volatile trading ended with the close of trading last Monday.
+Prices have changed little since a period of volatile trading ended last Monday.

-“An unsettling calm has enveloped oil markets recently as Brent remains anchored around $63 and traders adopt a wait=and-see range-trade mentality,” said Stephen Innes, chief market strategist at Axi.
+“At the moment, the market lacks direction,” the Schork Report, founded by Stephen Schork, said in a note.
+“We are waiting for a breakout of the current range.”

 While the United States has fully vaccinated more than 70 million people, and in Europe new infection numbers are falling as lockdowns take effect, India is reporting record new cases and other parts of Asia are seeing caseloads rise.

-That is likely to continue to “sully the global travel outlook” and keep prices rangebound as the summer approaches, Innes said.
+That is likely to continue to keep a lid on any revival of global travel and keep prices rangebound as the summer approaches, analysts and traders said.

 The U.S. economy is at an “inflection point” amid expectations that growth and hiring will accelerate in the months ahead, but faces the risk of reopening too quickly and sparking a resurgence in coronavirus cases, Federal Reserve Chair Jerome Powell said in an interview broadcast on Sunday.